 Thanks to delays caused by the pandemic and getting fully functioning Smets 2 meters to market, last year the British government extended the deadline for smart meter deployment to 2024.
 The pressure is on energy suppliers to ramp up their smart meter rollout efforts and to prove that they have taken all reasonable steps to offer and install them to homes across the UK.
 But with many domestic consumers expressing concerns about the meters and with no legal obligation to accept one, utility companies have their work cut out.
-The good news is behavioural science can help nudge people in the right direction!
+The good news is behavioral science can help nudge people in the right direction!

 According to figures published on 26th November 2020, there were around 22.2m domestic smart and advanced meters installed to date1 – that’s around the 30% figure.
 Rollout was dramatically hampered by the arrival of COVID-19 and subsequent lockdown in 2020, with just 135,000 smart meters fitted during April to June 2020, compared with 985,000 in the previous three months2.